Corporate relocation startup Shyft raises $15M – TechCrunch

-Shyft is announcing that it has raised $15 million in Series A funding to make the moving process less painful — specifically in the situations where your employer is paying for the move.
+Shyft is announcing it has raised $15 million in Series A funding to make the moving process less painful — specifically in the situations where your employer is paying for the move.

-There other startups are looking to offer concierge-type services for regular moving — I used a service called Moved last year and liked it.
-But Shyft co-founder and CEO Alex Alpert (who’s spent years in the moving business) told me that there are no direct competitors focused on corporate relocation.
+Other startups are looking to offer concierge-type services for regular moving — I used a service called Moved last year and liked it.
+But Shyft co-founder and CEO Alex Alpert (who’s spent years in the moving business) told me there are no direct competitors focused on corporate relocation.

 “Even at the highest levels, the process is totally jacked up,” Alpert said.
 “We saw an opportunity to partner with corporations and relocation management companies to build a customized, tech-driven experience with more choices, more flexibility and to be able to navigate the quoting process seamlessly.”